Sujay2478/HotelManagementApp/README.md

 # HotelManagementApp

-In order to run the full applicaton:
-Run the main file in the folder
+# Run the Main File in the folder to experience the feature of the app